 Do I Need Term Life Insurance?
 Is Term Life Insurance Worth It?

 If you’re wondering whether term life insurance is worth it, the answer is yes — especially if someone depends on you financially.
 It acts as your family’s safety net if you were to pass away suddenly.
-A term life policy provides protection during the years your family needs it most.
+A term life policy provides protection during the years families need it most.

 - “I am the sole or primary breadwinner for my family.”